 - Reporting allergy diagnostic services without physician’s supervision

 Allergy testing is usually performed by nurses, nurse allergists, medical assistants and other non-physician providers.
 Their services fall under the diagnostic services supervision rules, which requires the practice to provide either “general,” “direct,” or “personal” supervision.
 Each diagnostic CPT code is assigned a supervision level requirement in the Medicare Physician Fee Schedule database, depending on the perceived risk of the procedure.
 If not, your claim will likely get denied.

 - Using codes that are inappropriate to the place of service

 CPT procedure codes 95115 (single injection) and 95117 (multiple injection) are payable only in an office setting.
 CPT procedure codes 95145-95170 are payable in the office and in a hospital outpatient department.
 These codes are also payable in a skilled nursing facility, but only if the physician is present.
 CPT procedure codes 95060, 95065, 95180 are payable in office and hospital settings.

 The mistakes mentioned above are just a few of the mistakes that allergy clinics should avoid to ensure that all claims are reimbursed by insurance companies.
-It is important that medical coders choose the correct code for each illness or procedure by being thorough, accurate, and detail-oriented.
-However, we understand that taking care of your patients is likely your primary focus and takes up a lot of time - that’s why outsourcing your medical coding tasks may be the best solution for your allergy practice.
+It is important that medical coders choose the correct code by being thorough, accurate, and detail-oriented.
+However, we understand that taking care of your patients is your primary focus and takes up a lot of time - that’s why outsourcing your medical coding tasks may be the best solution for your allergy practice.

 If you are thinking of outsourcing your medical billing and coding, DrCatalyst can definitely help you with that.
-We've helped our medical practice of all sizes increase revenue by selecting the proper ICD-10, CPT, E&M and HCPCS codes.
+We've helped medical practices of all sizes increase their revenue by selecting the proper ICD-10, CPT, E&M and HCPCS codes.
 Schedule a meeting with us and we’ll share how we can help you overcome your medical billing woes.